clottman/cassey-on-eleventy/posts/adding-decap-cms-to-11ty.md

 Overall, adding Decap CMS to my 11ty site was way easier than I expected it would be, and since I've known about Decap/Netlify CMS for a long time and work with it with some regularity at work, I'm not sure why it didn't come to mind before as a solution to this problem!

 I am hopeful this is going to be a really good workflow for me to keep adding new posts to my site.
 May 2024 be (another) year of the blog!

+## Update 1-14-23: Better Mobile Responsiveness

+Decap's CMS UI is not particularly optimized for mobile, but with a lot of horizontal scrolling, it does the job.
+Someone in the 11ty discord pointed me to a [long-standing GitHub issue](https://github.com/decaporg/decap-cms/issues/441) where this has been discussed.
+Until the Decap team releases a UI update they've been promising is coming for years now, some folks are using a [CSS override script](https://github.com/hithismani/responsive-decap) to clean things up just enough on mobile.
+I added it to my `index.html` using the JSDeliver link, tested it out, and it seems to be doing the job!